 In this section, TP to the general TR 38.xxx is proposed for approval.

 Please note that section 6.6.5 below applies to the conducted requirements only.

-NOTE: the revised TP has been modified from the “TP to TS 38.104” into “TP to General TR 38..xxx”.
+NOTE: the revised TP has been modified from the “TP to TS 38.104” into “TP to General TR 38.xxx”.